Maratripa/PasswordGenerator/README.md

 # PasswordGenerator
-This is a XK Password Generator written in python.
+This is a Password Generator written in python.
 It still has a long way to go (adding new password formats and customization options).

 # Generating a password
 The program is bassed on argparse to run and generate a password.